Oktuvida/analysis_dataset/README.en.md

-# Analysis of a dataset using relational and entity-relationship diagrams, PostreSQL database and Python.
+# Analysis of a dataset using relational and entity-relationship diagrams, PostreSQL database and Python

 *Read this in other languages: [English](/README.en.md), [Español](/README.md)*.